MostafaMDZH/Awesome-Selector/README.md

 - Lightweight
 - Zero Dependency

-Checkout other components in: <a href='https://awesome-components.com/'>awesome-components.com</a>
+Check out other components at: <a href='https://awesome-components.com/'>awesome-components.com</a>